stateloader/cloud_project/README.md

 Configurations for establishing MQTT connection with "the core's" message broker.
 Specifies which resources and actions being allowed for a device.
 These policies governs the device(s) shadows as well, something I've illustrated as a concept in my diagram but not implemented myself yet.
 A shadow is a digital representation of a device and will store, query, ongoing and desired actions until a device that's, for example offline, going online again.

-I've let MDevice e able to publish, subscribe, X and connect to the cloud.
+I've let MDevice be able to publish and subscribe to the cloud.
+This will ... [documentation ongoing]
 <Picture by deadline>

     (5) IoT Topics

-  [ongoing]